 Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-In connection with our audit, we did not note any such findings.
+In connection with our audit, it was noted that the Annual Comprehensive Financial Report for the year ended September 30, 2021 was not filed with the state within nine (9) months after the Town's fiscal year-end.